Oh fudge, is this stuff good.

 Or, try these natural and organic candy canes that look super cute!
 Side note: I’m not happy with how the pictures turned out but so many of you were asking about this recipe and since moving, I haven’t had time to re-shoot the pictures, so I’m posting them anyway, even though they are terrible and the lighting was super weird.

-My MAJOR tip for you if you end up making this Vegan Candy Cane Fudge: place plastic wrap or parchment paper on the bottom of your dish before pouring the fudge in, to make for easier removal of fudge later (if you want your fudge squares to look prettier than mine).
+Place plastic wrap or parchment paper on the bottom of your dish before pouring the fudge in, to make for easier removal of fudge later (if you want your fudge squares to look prettier than mine).
 Normally I do this every time but my mind must have been somewhere else while making this!

 That way, you can remove the entire brick of fudge and then slice it appropriately, after it has been in the freezer for a few hours.
 I used this 5.5 x 7.5 inch rectangle glass baking dish – it’s the perfect size!